Managing flood risk in the region

 Flood ready communities are aware of their level of flood risk, can take steps to prepare for flooding, and understand what to do when warnings are issued.
 They are likely to be safer, have reduced impacts and recover faster.

-Your feedback will help us to plan and develop key programs to continue to make the region safer for our community and to assist communities to become flood ready.
+We will report back to you on how your feedback has been used to help us plan and develop key programs to continue to make the region safer for our community and to assist communities to become flood ready.

 Learn more about flooding and the strategy